If You Just Can’t Face Another Year

-I can verify this statement.
-In these last few days of 2021, I've been going over the lows and highs of the year—the joys, the accomplishments, the things I need to improve upon—when I was suddenly hit by an unbreakable wave of sorrow.
+I can verify this.
+In these last few days of 2021, I've been going over the lows and highs of the year—the joys, the accomplishments, the things I need to improve upon.
+And just like that, I was hit by an unbreakable wave of sorrow.

 I'm sad about the division in the world—the confusion, the fear, the strange lack of humanity so many humans are displaying.

 I tried to reason my way through it, but that only made it worse.

 Using analysis to meet grief is like using a hammer to polish glass.
 It’s the wrong tool.